 The guys from Breitling’s PR department somehow managed to make a loud verbal splash without actually saying anything helpful to us, modest bloggers.

-Well, taking bits and pieces of information here and there and clicking them together, one can compile a nice picture of a watch that will be released in the same 44 mm body as the other Chronomats of the “44” series and will be crafted from satin-finished stainless steel with patches of polished surfaces here and there.
+Well, taking bits and pieces of information here and there and clicking them together, one can compile a nice picture of a watch that will arrive in the same 44 mm body as the other Chronomats of the “44” series and will be crafted from satin-finished stainless steel with patches of polished surfaces here and there.

 In fact, the only difference between a normal Chronomat 44 and this TOPGUN edition is the famous NFWS patch.
-Depicting the legendary Soviet MiG-21 fighter jet caught in the cross hairs (the NFWS itself was created when the U.S. Navy finally realized that, at the end of the day, the American pilots were not that impressive against their Vietnamese and Soviet opponents flying different kinds of MiGs,) this particular version of the logo is placed on the small seconds sub-dial at 9 o’clock.
+Depicting the legendary Soviet MiG-21 fighter jet caught in the crosshairs (the NFWS itself was created when the U.S. Navy finally realized that, at the end of the day, the American pilots were not that impressive against their Vietnamese and Soviet opponents flying different kinds of MiGs,) this particular version of the logo is placed on the small seconds sub-dial at 9 o’clock.

 Limited to just 500 individually numbered pieces, the watch will be available only in one color scheme featuring a navy blue dial with black bezel flange featuring an inevitable tachymeter scale, as well as black chronograph counters placed at 3 and 6 hours.